mkdocs-publisher/mkdocs-publisher/documentation/05_dev/01_backlog.md

 - [ ] Fix: `blog` slug do not open first page when not in standalone mode
 - [ ] Fix: remove slug and make it automatically the same as `blog_dir`
 - [ ] Fix: if there is a page in `nav` that is right before blog, next page is called `index-0` instead of `blog`
+- [ ] Fix: no auto-nav navigation creation

 ### Minifier